pgbarletta/locuaz/docs/source/basicconcepts.rst

 Pruner
 ----------
 After scoring the affinity, the chosen *Pruner* will decide if the mutation was successful or not.
+*Pruners* will take the original complex(es) and the newly mutated ones and will output the best of them for the next round of optimization.
+The exact criteria that will decide which complex(es) are at the top depends on the chosen *pruner*.
 More info on this at :ref:`pruners:Pruners`.

 metropolis
 """""""""""
-When using just one scoring function, the *metropolis* pruner can be used which, as its name suggests, uses the metropolis acceptance ratio to decide if the mutation is accepted or not.
+When using just one scoring function, the *metropolis* *pruner* can be used which, as its name suggests, uses the metropolis acceptance ratio to decide if the mutation is accepted or not.

 consensus
 """""""""""
-If many scoring functions are used, the *consensus* pruner checks how many of them improved their scores on the mutated complex with respect to the previous one, if enough of them indicate an in increase in affinity, then the new complex is accepted.
-Check this `reference`_ for more details.
+If many scoring functions are used, the *consensus* *pruner* checks how many of them improved their scores on the mutated complex with respect to the previous one, if enough of them indicate an in increase in affinity, then the new complex is accepted.
+Check :ref:`pruners:locuaz.prunerconsensus module` for more info and this `reference`_ for more details.

 Summary
 --------